On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: Proofs

 We finally need a lemma for the solution of a divergence equation with Dirichlet boundary conditions.
+The resolution of divergence equation is an important tool in mathematical fluid dynamics (see the book \cite[Section III.3]{galdi2011introduction}).
+However, in order to obtain more natural estimate on the constants, instead of resorting to the aforementioned Bogovskii's operator, we take advantage of the structure of space $L^2(\mu)$ by eigenspace decomposition, which is made possible thanks to Assumption \ref{assump:spectral}.
 This will provide us test functions which play a crucial role in the proof of Theorem~\ref{thm:poincare}.